 The proposed Project site is located in Cypress County, Alberta, approximately 9km northeast of the Hamlet of Dunmore, and 13km east of the City of Medicine Hat.
 The Project location relative to Dunmore and Medicine Hat is shown in Figure 3-1.
+The approved project area is outlined in red, with the expansion area shown in blue.

-The Project has a total fenced area of approximately 703 acres with a total capacity of 172.8 $MW{AC}$ .
+The Project has a total fenced area of approximately 913 acres with a total capacity of 216 MW{AC}.
 The PV modules will be mounted on single-axis trackers secured to the ground with piles.